Veterans Must Focus for Success

 Veterans have accomplished work within a career / occupational specialty, combined with military skill sets (weapons qualifications, physical training, recruiting, and others specifics), leadership, supervisory skills, and ability to train, brief, and react quickly during times of need.

-So, many veterans ask for a “generic” resume that they can post online to use for the job search—and look for jobs in “various” potential career fields.
+So, many veterans ask for a "generic" resume that they can post online to use for the job search—and look for jobs in "various" potential career fields.
+A strategic mistake.

-However, a job search should be focused, a resume should be focused, and marketing letters (cover letters and recruiter letters) should be focused.
+A job search should be focused, a resume should be focused, and marketing letters (cover letters and recruiter letters) should be focused.

 If a recruiter has a requisition for a position title of Senior Legal Specialist, requiring experience in "supervising junior legal specialists, interviewing witnesses, maintaining libraries and databases, adjudicating personnel property claims, reviewing claims documents, interviewing claimants and clients, investigating claims, reviewing documents to ensure accuracy, preparing budget requirements, and preparing wills, contracts, claim forms, and vouchers."